ArturKalach/react-native-a11y/README.md

 |focusFirstInteractiveElement| focus first interactive element on a screen |
 |setA11yElementsOrder| set a11y reader focus |

-A11yModule is a facade of functions which call different native methods mostly.
+A11yModule is a facade of functions that call different native methods.

 `setA11yFocus` and `setKeyboardFocus` works similar to ` AccessibilityInfo.setAccessibilityFocus` but allows set focus on iOS and for keyboard, one additional difference is they request refs instead of tags and you don't need use `findNodeHandle` we use it inside.